Specialist Complex Needs Rehabilitation Work (Visual Impairment) (Top-up) - BSc (Hons)

 Overview

-If you are a qualified Rehabilitation Worker for Vision Impairment and you wish to take your expertise to the next level, then this top-degree course is for you.
-Based at our recently extended £71 million City South Campus in Edgbaston, Birmingham, you will develop specialist techniques to enhance your current practice with adults who have a wide range of complex needs including deafblindness, dementia, mental health conditions and learning disability.
+Our BSc (Hons) Specialist Complex Needs Rehabilitation Work (Visual Impairment) is a top-up course designed for qualified Vision Rehabilitation Specialists who wish to take their expertise to the next level.
+It is the ideal progression from our FdSc Vision Rehabilitation Specialist (Adults).
+The course will help you to develop specialist techniques to enhance your current practice with adults who have a wide range of complex needs including deafblindness, dementia, mental health conditions and learning disability.

 What's covered in this course?

-The course encompasses a range of key concepts will be examined that are pertinent to enhancing vision impairment rehabilitation work practice within a multi-disciplinary setting.
-You will explore skills from counselling techniques, Cognitive Behavioural Therapy and evidence based practice.
+The course encompasses a range of key concepts that are pertinent to enhancing visual impairment rehabilitation work practice within a multi-disciplinary setting.
+You will explore skills such as counselling techniques, Cognitive Behavioural Therapy and evidence-based practice.

 Why Choose Us?